aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 ## KarpenterInterruptionQueuePolicy
-The Karpenter interruption queue policy is created and applied to allow the Karpenter controller to see messages for selected services.
+The Karpenter interruption queue policy is created to allow AWS services that we want to receive instance notifications from to push notification messages to the queue.
-In particular, the [AWS::SQS::QueuePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sqs-queuepolicy.html) resource here applies `EC2InterruptionPolicy` to the `KarpenterInterruptionQueue`.
+The [AWS::SQS::QueuePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sqs-queuepolicy.html) resource here applies `EC2InterruptionPolicy` to the `KarpenterInterruptionQueue`.
 The policy allows [sqs:SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html) actions to `events.amazonaws.com` and `sqs.amazonaws.com` services.
 It also allows the `GetAtt` function to get attributes from `KarpenterInterruptionQueue.Arn`.

 ```
   KarpenterInterruptionQueuePolicy: